You are here

-The Interagency Collaborative Animal Research Education (ICARE) Project is an interagency initiative of the National Institutes of Health (NIH), United States Department of Agriculture (USDA), Food and Drug Administration (FDA), National Science Foundation (NSF), and Veterans Administration (VA).
+The Interagency Collaborative Animal Research Education (ICARE) Project is an interagency initiative of the National Institutes of Health (NIH), US Department of Agriculture (USDA), Food and Drug Administration (FDA), National Science Foundation (NSF), and Veterans Administration (VA).
 This group of federal agencies is involved in the welfare of animals used in research, teaching, and testing in the US.
 Although federal animal care and use standards vary, all endorse local oversight for the humane care and use of animals by an Institutional Animal Care and Use Committees (IACUC).

 ICARE AcademiesICARE Academies use active learning pedagogy to train IACUC members and institutional and animal program personnel to meet their responsibilities for animal welfare oversight.
 The ICARE Academies will empower the learner to assume accountability for facts and conceptual understanding of federal standards through the study of realistic problems encountered in animal care and use programs.